 It would be a lot more convincing if they could fix the SSL issue and encourage more buyers to leave reviews or feedbacks.

 5 – One thing that strikes me as odd though is that the network has yet to sell any CBD products which have been proven to benefit human health in recent years.
-This market trend is set to be a multibillion-dollar industry moving forward as more people lean towards this natural substance for remedies as well as skin care.
-As a so-called ‘leading health network’, it’s surely missing a lot of opportunities by not having any CBD in their product range.
+This market trend is set to be a multibillion-dollar industry moving forward as more people lean towards this natural substance for remedies as well as skincare.
+As a so-called ‘leading health network’, it’s certainly missing a lot of opportunities by not having any CBD in their product range.

 6 – Lastly, they don’t provide any resources about affiliate promotion.
 You know a website is necessary, but how do you convert traffic into sales effectively?
 If you are just going to plaster links all over your blog, the results will be disappointing.